-Dashed line - Shielded without shielding

-Solid line - Shielded with shielding
+Fig. 1.
+Predicted value of being shielded on the shielded.
+Dashed line represents shielded without shielding, and solid line represents shielded with shielding.
 Note: The rectangles in the graph identify the waves of the COVID-19 pandemic.
-Figure S3, in appendix, illustrates the same results for the wider definition of high-risk periods.
+Fig. S3, in Appendix, illustrates the same results for the wider definition of high-risk periods.